 The Muslim Society Awareness/Association’s purpose at Carthage is to create an environment that is open to those who practice their faith on campus, in the community, and in the world.
 MSAA is INCLUSIVE and everyone is welcome to join.

-CFS student community builders living in the residence halls are resources to all Carthage students.
-Community Builders helps students get connected to student organizations and support programming that includes Catholic Mass, Interfaith Lunch, Random Acts of Kindness & Service, and SPIRIT student-led worship.
+CFS student community builders living in the residence halls or as commuters are resources to all Carthage students.
+Community Builders helps students get connected to student organizations and support programming that includes Catholic Mass, Random Acts of Kindness & Service, SPIRIT, and Interfaith experiences.
 They are available for one on one conversations and peer ministry.